jghauser/kitty-runner.nvim/README.md

 ## TODO

+- First time the commands are run should spawn the terminal AND run the commands
-- improve documentation
+- Improve documentation
-- improve code legibility and comments
+- Improve code legibility and comments